 Zoom In Click this button to zoom in on a previous view.

 Adjust Axis This button adjusts the axis in order to display all data within the zoomed timeline.

-Open file in PatternFinder Click this button to transfer data to PatternFinder
+Transfer data to PatternFinder Click this button to transfer data to PatternFinder

 Chart Edit By clicking this button, the following window appears: